 Short-term vs Medium-term Export Credit Insurance

 With medium-term export credit insurance, however, you are covered for transactions with longer payment terms (usually one to five years).
-The length and coverage percentage may change based on the particular policy and the transaction's risk profile.
+The length and coverage percentage may change based on the policy and the transaction's risk profile.
+It provides companies with increased security and flexibility when handling long-term credit transactions.

 Inclusions and Exclusions under Export Import Insurance Policy